pola-rs/polars/docs/source/user-guide/transformations/joins.md

 # Joins

-A join is a dataframe operation in which the rows of two dataframes are concatenated horizontally according to a “joining strategy” and matching criteria.
+A join operation combines columns from one or more dataframes into a new dataframe.
+The different “joining strategies” and matching criteria used by the different types of joins influence how columns are combined and also what rows are included in the result of the join operation.

 The most common type of join is an “equi join”, in which rows are matched by a key expression.
 Polars supports several joining strategies for equi joins, which determine exactly how we handle the matching of rows.